 The rheumatoid factor is an antibody present in the blood of many patients with rheumatoid arthritis.
 Doctors measure the level of rheumatoid factor by performing a blood test.
-A positive rheumatoid factor test means that the patient’s level of rheumatoid factor in their blood is considered high.
+A positive rheumatoid factor test means that the level of rheumatoid factor in the patient’s blood is considered to be high.

 Rheumatoid factor was first described in connection to rheumatoid arthritis in 1940.
 For decades, a positive rheumatoid arthritis test was used to diagnose those with symptoms of rheumatoid arthritis.

-Today, a positive rheumatoid factor test is mostly used as a supportive tool in helping doctors reach a diagnosis.
-Yet, it must be combined with other tools and criteria.
+Today, a positive rheumatoid factor test is mostly used as a supportive tool to help doctors reach a diagnosis.
+Because rheumatoid factor may be present in other conditions, and in some healthy people, the test for it should be combined with other tools and criteria for it to be useful in diagnosis.
 A positive rheumatoid factor test is also used to determine a general prognosis for rheumatoid arthritis in adults and children.

-All immune systems contain healthy antibodies that fight off infections caused by bacteria and viruses.
-Sometimes, however, bad antibodies are produced by the immune system which can attack healthy antibodies.
-In other words, the antibodies turn against the person’s system damaging their health.
+Sometimes, however, certain antibodies produced by the immune system may attack healthy proteins.
+In other words, the antibodies turn against the person’s body damaging their health in the process.

-Typically, these symptoms cause inflammation in the synovium of the patient’s joints, which leads to rheumatoid arthritis.
-Rheumatoid factor can also cause other symptoms seen in autoimmune disorders like Sjogren’s Syndrome or Hepatitis C.
+Typically, these symptoms cause inflammation in the synovium – a layer of soft tissue on the inner surface of joints, eventually leading to rheumatoid arthritis.
+Rheumatoid factor can also cause other symptoms seen in autoimmune disorders like Sjogren’s Syndrome.

-The reason rheumatoid factor is commonly associated with rheumatoid arthritis specifically is because when the antibody was discovered it was used to diagnose rheumatoid arthritis.
+Rheumatoid factor is commonly associated with rheumatoid arthritis because when the antibody was discovered, it was initially mostly used to diagnose rheumatoid arthritis.
 Approximately 80% of adult rheumatoid arthritis patients test positive for rheumatoid factor.
 However, people without any autoimmune disorders can also test positive for rheumatoid factor.

-It is unknown what causes rheumatoid factor to develop in someone’s blood.
-It is thought to be however a combination of genetics and other external risk factors.
-Certain people have low levels of rheumatoid factor, which may not ever be enough to trigger an autoimmune response.
+It is not exactly known what causes rheumatoid factor to develop in the blood.
+However, it is thought to be a combination of genetics and other external risk factors.
+The uncertainty may be because certain people have low levels of rheumatoid factor, which may not ever be enough to trigger a significant autoimmune response.

-On the other hand, some people have high levels of rheumatoid factor and go on to develop autoimmune disorders like rheumatoid arthritis.
-It isn’t known what triggers the autoimmune response that causes rheumatoid arthritis.
+On the other hand, people who have high levels of rheumatoid factor may go on to develop autoimmune disorders like rheumatoid arthritis, while others with elevated rheumatoid factor may not develop an autoimmune disorder.
+It isn’t completely known what triggers the autoimmune response that causes rheumatoid arthritis.

 Testing positive for rheumatoid does not necessarily mean the patient has rheumatoid arthritis.
 A positive for rheumatoid factor test results means that it can lead to or is the cause of inflammatory symptoms from an autoimmune disorder.

-In certain cases, however, patients may test positive for rheumatoid factor and remain healthy never to experience symptoms.
+In certain cases, however, patients may test positive for rheumatoid factor, yet remain healthy and never experience any obvious symptoms.

 Rheumatoid factor can be present in patients several months or even years before clinical rheumatoid arthritis symptoms develop.
 Depending on the level of symptoms a patient exhibits, the rheumatoid factor test results can assist doctors in reaching a rheumatoid arthritis diagnosis.